epfl-ada/ada-2023-project-patterndetectives/webstory.md

 | Alfred Hitchcock   |      0.98147  |
 | R. Lee Ermey       |      0.981269 |

-Now, we wonder how many movies does a successful actor make on average ?
-<iframe src="graphs/number_of_movie_for_successful_actor.html"></iframe>
-Thus successful actors have a longer career with more movies

-Do individual actors make a movie more successful?
+But should you really get those actors in particular to make your movie a great movie ?
+Do those actors really make a movie more successful?

 <iframe src="graphs/success_of_movies.html"></iframe>

-As we can observe, it seems that successful actors make a movie more successful.
-However a t test is needed to confirm.
-**Pas fini**
+Oh, the plot thickens!
+It appears on the plot above that when successful actors step into the scene, they sprinkle a dash of success on the movies they touch, so you should definitely get succesful actors for your film !
+But filmmaking is about collaboration, so what if they collaborate ?

 ## Tell me Johnny, who do you see often ?
 These actors practically have each other on speed dial with their frequent collaborations.
 However, as we can observe in the plot below, the average Joe couldn't care less about their on-screen rendezvous.